 In conjunction with the UM/JMH Center for Patient Safety, the Internal Medicine residents are trained on a variety of procedures, including paracentesis, thoracentesis, lumbar puncture, and central line placement.
-This monthly rotation enlists 2nd and 3rd-year residents to participate in a 2-day instructional component, during which they learn invasive bedside procedures by a team of multi-disciplinary faculty in our UM-JMH Center for Patient Safety.
-The residents then spend 4 weeks as the hospital Procedure Team under the supervision of the faculty of the Center for Patient Safety.
+This monthly rotation enlists second and third year residents to participate in a three day instructional component, during which they learn invasive bedside procedures by a team of multi-disciplinary faculty in our UM-JMH Center for Patient Safety.
+The residents then spend 4 weeks as the hospital Procedure Team under the supervision of faculty.

 Quality Improvement and Patient Safety Rotation

-Led by our VA Chief Residents for Quality and Safety, our Quality Improvement rotation is a 4 week rotation.
+Led by our VA Chief Residents for Quality and Safety, our Quality Improvement rotation is a 4 week rotation with a longitudinal project throughout the second and third years of redisency.
 Residents spend 4 weeks on site at the VA with a structured curriculum and mentorship through the PDSA cycle.
-The goals of the rotation are as follows: (1) Learn the process of appraising, investigating, and evaluating the care of patients (2) Gain experience with the critical appraisal of quality improvement (QI) research and literature (3) Participate in the education of patients, families, and health care professionals.
+The goals include: to learn the process of appraising, investigating, and evaluating the care of patients; to gain experience with the critical appraisal of quality improvement (QI) research and literature; and to participate in the education of patients, families, and health care professionals.

-Implemented in 2015, as an addition to our on-campus resident development, are 3 individual class retreats.
+Implemented in 2015, as an addition to our on-campus resident development, are three individual class retreats.
 Each class will have an opportunity to review the annual program evaluation and to plan resident-led innovations for the following year.
-The PGY-1 retreat includes a half day “Intern to Resident transition workshop” and a review of the annual program evaluation.
-The PGY2 and 3 retreats include class specific resident development workshops off-site.
+The PGY-1 retreat includes an “Intern to Resident transition workshop” and a review of the annual program evaluation.
+The PGY-2 and PGY-3 retreats include class specific resident development workshops off-site.

-Miami has a culturally diverse population and allows for various opportunities to learn new cultures and languages for those who are interested.
-Entering house staff have the opportunity to participate in a week-long Spanish or Creole language course run by faculty from the University of Miami Intensive Language Institute.
+Miami has a culturally diverse population and allows various opportunities to experience new cultures and learn languages.
+Entering housestaff have the opportunity to participate in a week-long Spanish or Creole language course run by faculty from the University of Miami Intensive Language Institute.